yayyy-tech/snowball/replit.md

 5. **Onboarding Step Reordering**: Changed questionnaire step order from "Personal → Income → Liabilities → Assets → Goals → Risk → Tax" to "Personal → Income → Assets → Liabilities → Goals → Risk → Tax" (moved Assets before Liabilities for better logical flow)
 6. **Indian Number Formatting**: Added formatIndianNumber/parseIndianNumber utilities to display all monetary inputs with Indian comma grouping (e.g., 15,00,000) while keeping Age fields as plain numbers
 7. **Dashboard Cleanup**: Removed AI-Powered Insights section and fund expansion controls to streamline the dashboard interface
-8. **Exit-Intent Modal**: Added exit-intent detection that shows a retention message when users try to leave the website.
-The modal displays "Don't exit now.
-You'd be walking away from decades of compounding that could secure your golden years." when users move their cursor to the top of the viewport or attempt to close/refresh the tab
+8. **Exit-Intent Popup**: Added beforeunload event handler that shows a browser confirmation dialog when users try to close or refresh the tab, with the message "Don't exit now.
+You'd be walking away from decades of compounding that could secure your golden years."
+(Note: Modern browsers may show a generic message instead of the custom text for security reasons)

 ## User Preferences